Ashcroft v. Free Speech Coalition: Dissenting opinion

 Chief Justice Rehnquist put forth a dissenting opinion, which began with a concern that rapidly advancing technology would soon make it very difficult, if not impossible, to distinguish between pornography made with actual children and pornography made with simulated images of children.
 "Congress has a compelling interest in ensuring the ability to enforce prohibitions of actual child pornography, and we should defer to its findings that rapidly advancing technology soon will make it all but impossible to do so."
-Rehnquist's dissenting opinion agreed that serious First Amendment concerns would arise if the government actually prosecuted, say, the producers of Traffic or American Beauty under CPPA.
-But it had not done so, and Rehnquist believed that the statute did not need to be construed to allow the government to do so.
-Rehnquist observed that the CPPA banned only depictions of minors engaged in actual sexual activity, not mere suggestions of sexual activity.
+Rehnquist's dissenting opinion agreed that serious First Amendment concerns would arise if the government were to prosecute, for example, the producers of Traffic or American Beauty under CPPA, but it had not done so, and Rehnquist believed that Rehnquist observed that the CPPA banned only depictions of minors engaged in actual sexual activity, not mere suggestions of sexual activity.
 CPPA simply outlawed "computer-generated images virtually indistinguishable from real children in sexually explicit conduct".
 None of the films the majority mentioned depicted children engaged in actual sexual activity.
-As for the "conveys the impression" provision, Rehnquist categorized this provision as merely an anti-pandering provision.
-Because one could, by definition, only pander obscenity, and that which the panderer knew to be obscenity in any event, that provision also did not violate the First Amendment.
+Regarding the "conveys the impression" provision, Rehnquist categorized this to be an anti-pandering measure.